 The Sapling is a website all about children’s books … because books grow humans.
 The aim of The Sapling is to find conversations nobody has been able to have in the main media about children’s books and give them a good airing.

-Winner of the 2018 Special Industry Award at the NZ Book Industry Awards, awarded to 'a company or individual for innovation, or for an important contribution to the book trade in Aotearoa over the past year'.
-Judge Paula Browning said, ‘Our winner has achieved both.'
+Winner of the 2018 Special Industry Award at the NZ Book Industry Awards, awarded to 'a company or individual for innovation, or for an important contribution to the book trade in Aotearoa in the last year'.

 KAUPAPA / MISSION